dregmi08/cse110_lab1/index.md

 ![Picture of Drishti's Slack pfp](pic-for-personal-webpage/Drishti.jpeg)

-This webpage has two main parts: one pertaining to Drishti the person, and one pertaining to Drishti the programmer
+This webpage has two main parts: one pertaining to [Drishti the person](, and one pertaining to Drishti the programmer

 ## __Part 1: Drishti the Person__
   First, some fun facts about me :